-Getting back into today’s job market after years, or even decades, is a scary thought.
-Don’t worry though – you’re not the only one and you really do have a lot to offer with your varied life and work experiences.
-However if you’ve blown the dust off your CV and unveiled a glossy-bound 15 page dossier then it’s time you updated things to hit todays job market.
+Getting back into the job market after years or even decades, can be an over-whelming task ahead.
+Don’t worry though, you’re not alone and the most important thing to remember, you really do have a huge amount to offer with your varied life and work experiences.
+However if you’ve blown the dust off your CV and unveiled a glossy-bound 15 page dossier, then it’s time you updated things to hit todays job market.

 Make your CV short and relevant

-Todays CV’s are 2 maximum 3 pages long.
+Todays CV’s are mostly 1 page to maximum 2 or 3 pages long.
 Recruiters will probably spend around 20 seconds glancing over it, so it needs to appeal in that time.
-It should tell the story of your life but also be relevant to what they are looking for.
+It has to tell the story of your life but remember, it also has to be relevant to what they’re looking for.

 Don’t waffle – cut to the point quickly, effectively and succinctly